 - 1. Shall not, in an application for a professional position, deliberately make a false statement or fail to disclose a material fact related to competency and qualifications; - 2.
-Shall not misrepresent his/her professional qualifications; - 3.
-Shall not assist any entry into the profession of a person known to be unqualified in respect to character, education, or other relevant attribute; - 4.
-Shall not knowingly make a false statement concerning the qualifications of a candidate for a professional position; - 5.
-Shall not assist an unqualified person in the unauthorized practice of the profession; - 6.
-Shall not disclose information about colleagues obtained in the course of professional service unless disclosure serves a compelling professional purpose or is required by law; - 7.
-Shall not knowingly make false or malicious statements about a colleague; and - 8.
-Shall not accept any gratuity, gift or favor that might impair or appear to influence professional decisions or actions.
+Shall not misrepresent their professional qualifications;

+3. Shall not assist any entry into the profession of a person known to be unqualified in respect to character, education, or other relevant attribute;

+4. Shall not knowingly make a false statement concerning the qualifications of a candidate for a professional position;

+5. Shall not assist an unqualified person in the unauthorized practice of the profession;

+6. Shall not disclose information about colleagues obtained in the course of professional service unless disclosure serves a compelling professional purpose or is required by law;
-Principle III

-Subject to the provisions of the Teacher Due Process Act, a probationary or career teacher may be dismissed or not reemployed for any reason or cause allowed by law.
+7. Shall not knowingly make false or malicious statements about a colleague; and

+8. Shall not accept any gratuity, gift or favor that might impair or appear to influence professional decisions or actions.